avo-hq/docs/src/0.5.x/resources.md

 ## Devise password optional

 If you use `devise` and you update your user models (usually `User`) without passing a password you will get a validation error.
 You can use `devise_password_optional` to stop receiving that error.
-It will [strip out](https://stackoverflow.com/questions/5113248/devise-update-user-without-password/11676957#11676957) the `password` params.
+It will [strip out](https://stackoverflow.com/questions/5113248/devise-update-user-without-password/11676957#11676957) the `password` key from `params`.

 ```ruby
 class UserResource < Avo::BaseResource